 Enjoy taking wonderful Astrophotos with minimal effort.

 If you want to take wonderful astrophotos a telescope mount that’s fast to setup and easy to use, is a great advantage.
-You don’t won’t to bother with complicates routines in the few dark moon free nights.
-Until know most simple and easy to use mounts have been of a low quality not suited for high quality astrophotography.
+You don’t won’t to bother with complicated routines in the few dark moon free nights.
+Until now most simple and easy to use mounts have been of a low quality not suited for high quality astrophotography.
 With the TTS-160 Panther mount this has changed…

 Precise tracking is a must..

 To take great astrophotos the first important thing is perfect tracking.
 A top quality telescope and the latest astro-camera are useless unless the tracking is perfect over long periods.
 Until now, this has for amateur astronomers always been achieved with Polar aligned mounts – GEM’s or fork mounts.
 The professionals have used alt-az mounts for years and with the mounts from Track The Stars you can have the benefits too.